NexPlayer/Android-SDK/advanced.md

 | fontColor | The color to be used for caption text.                                              |
 | opacity   | The opacity of the text as an integer, where 0 is invisible, and 1 is fully opaque. |

-#### void setFonts (Typeface normType,Typeface boldType,Typeface italicType,Typeface boldItalicType)
+#### void setFonts (Typeface normType,Typeface boldType, Typeface italicType, Typeface boldItalicType)

 This method sets the fonts to be used for WebVTT text cue captions.